The Hand That Signed the Paper: Plot summary

 Fiona Kovalenko, the daughter of an Irish mother and Ukrainian father, is a university student in Queensland, Australia.
 Her uncle Vitaly immigrated to Australia from Ukraine in 1948 and has recently been charged with war crimes and crimes against humanity for his role in the Holocaust.
-Fiona fears that her father Evheny may also be charged.
-Fiona describes finding photos in her father's bedside table at the age of 12 showing her father and uncle in SS uniforms participating in the massacre of Jews at Babi Yar and guarding prisoners at the Treblinka extermination camp.
+Fiona fears that her father Evheny may soon also be charged.
+She describes finding photos in his bedside table at the age of 12 showing him and her uncle in SS uniforms participating in the massacre of Jews at Babi Yar and guarding prisoners at the Treblinka extermination camp.

 Kateryna, the sister of Vitaly and Evheny, begins describing her upbringing in a village near Khmel'nik, Ukraine.
 She recounts the 1930s famine known as the Holodomor and the repression that Ukraine suffered under the Soviet Union.
-During the famine the kommisar's wife, a Jewish doctor named Judit, refuses to treat Kateryna's youngest brother and likens Ukrainians to dogs.
+During the famine, the kommissar's wife, a Jewish doctor named Judit, refuses to treat Kateryna's youngest brother and likens Ukrainians to dogs.
 The famine eventually takes the lives of Kateryna's brother and all 12 of her cousins.
-Kateryna and Evheny are sent to a Komsomol school, although Evheny quickly runs away.
-At the school Kateryna blames the famine on "communists and Jews" and is told by her fellow Ukrainian students that Adolf Hitler will help them to get revenge.
+Kateryna and Evheny are sent away to a Komsomol school, although Evheny soon runs away.
+At the school, Kateryna blames the famine on "communists and Jews" and is told by her fellow Ukrainian students that Adolf Hitler will help them to get revenge.

 Following the German invasion of the Soviet Union, the village's residents begin to massacre communists.
-The German Army arrives in the village and is joyfully welcomed by its inhabitants.
-Kateryna and her fellow students are evacuated to Kiev as German troops surround the city.
-On the journey she develops a connection with a German SS captain named Wilhelm Hasse, with whom she enters into a relationship.
+The German Army arrives in the village and is joyfully welcomed by its inhabitants, while Kateryna and her fellow students are evacuated to Kiev as German troops surround the city.
+On the journey, she develops a connection with a German SS captain named Wilhelm Hasse, with whom she enters into a relationship.
 Vitaly and Evheny join many of the other young men from their village in signing up to join the SS as auxiliary volunteers.
 In Kiev, Kateryna watches from a window as two uniformed men rape and kill a Jewish woman.
 She recognises one of the men as Evheny and waves to him.
 The next day, the Jews of Kiev are marched to the Babi Yar ravine and massacred using machine guns.